You know the feeling you get when you think about a past trip and a smile spreads across your face?

-Linda was interviewed on the radio by the Coodabeens in the final segment of this one hour broadcast of the Idlers.
+I was interviewed on ABC radio by the Coodabeens in the final segment of this one hour broadcast of their programme The Idlers.
 Listen to this podcast on the ABC website:

-Most maps tell you where to go, Journey Jottings tell you where you’ve been!
+Most maps tell you where to go, Journey Jottings reminds you where you’ve been!

-Hand drawn in pen and ink these pictorial maps of Australia are printed on textured paper where open roads await the journey to be dotted with surrounding space for memorable moments to be jotted.
+Hand drawn in pen and ink these pictorial maps of Australia are printed with vegetable inks on a textured 40% post consumer waste recycled paper.

-Map Journals come tucked in a travel wallet leaving the back pocket free for ticket stubs and memorabilia, whilst the Mail-It Map comes with a coloured envelope for keeping family and friends posted en route.
+Map Journals come tucked in the front pocket of a travel wallet leaving the back pocket free for ticket stubs and memorabilia; while the Mail-It Map comes with an enviro envelope so you can keep family and friends posted en route.

 Most maps are synonymous with navigation, but as Sir Francis Chichester said,

 “To a man of imagination, a map is a window to adventure”.